mui/material-ui/docs/pages/blog/2023-mui-values.md

 (b) what mindsets and behaviors should we actively discourage, even punish — these are the biggest threats to our desired culture.
 They’re the things we would never tolerate, maybe even at the cost of a customer. 🛑

-We used a shared FigJam board to brainstorm together against a timer, and repeat the process over for different core questions.
+We used a shared FigJam board to brainstorm together against a timer, and repeat the process for different core questions.

 Once we’d generated a wonderfully full board, we took a pause to review the contributions.
 We upvoted cards that really stood out and resonated with us as individuals.

 Finally, we organized all of these cards into little clusters based on relatedness, and started to identify their underlying values and themes.

 We came up with a list of words that we felt best-encapsulated each cluster.
-This became our values "shortlist" which stakeholders would use to influence the final selection and copywriting.
+This became our values "shortlist."

 <img alt="description" src="/static/blog/2023-mui-values/figjam-board-bordered.png" loading="lazy" />